mohamadhasansalmaaniyaan72/Exchange/README.md

 If you have any problems, send a message to the email in the app or write your message in the links provided.

-<strong>Currently, the validity period of each energy is 6 months.</strong>
+<strong>Currently, the validity period of each energy is 6 months.
+Amount per time period: 700TRX </strong>

 <table>
  <tr>